Ch1ffr3punk/oc/README.md

 ```
 If you are a respected member of a privacy community and would
 like your public mixnode been listed, just mail me the public key
-and mixnode address to sacenatorATgmailDOTcom
+and mixnode address to sacenatorATgmailDOTcom.

 ## Start endpoint server (handles both multipart and raw POST)
 $ ./ochome-server -p inbox